autumn-info-442a/team-e/HW3.md

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the top left of the page.
 3. User should be able to see the Explore logo 4.
 If the user clicks the Explore logo, they should be routed to the home page.

-19. **NEED TO REVISE** The system must have a My Groups tab on the nav bar, redirecting the user to the My Groups page when clicked and the user is logged in, otherwise will redirect to the Log In page if the user isn’t logged in.
+19. **REVISED** The system must have a My Groups tab on the nav bar, redirecting the user to the My Groups page when clicked and the user is logged in, otherwise the user won't have access to the My Groups tab.

 - Verification Steps: 1.
 User accesses the application 2.
 In the navbar, the user should be able to click My Groups if the user is logged in.
-3. If the user isn't logged in, clicking My Groups will route the user to the log in page.
+3. If the user isn't logged in, they won't have access to the My Groups tab until they log in.

-Reason for REVISED:
+Reason for REVISED: We revised this requirement because we made the decision to not display the My Groups tab if the user isn't logged in.
+Once the user logs in, they will then have access to the My Groups tab.

-20. **TO DO** The system must have a Log In tab on the nav bar, redirecting the user to the Log In page when clicked.
+20. **COMPLETE** The system must have a Log In tab on the nav bar, redirecting the user to the Log In page when clicked.
 The system must change the Log In element to Log Out once a user has logged in.

 - Verification Steps: 1.
 User accesses the application 2.
 In the navbar, the user should be able to click Log In, taking them to the log in screen.
 3. Once the user logs in, the element should change to Log Out, vice versa.

 ### Log in

+- Reasoning for IMPOSSIBLE: We made the decision to delete this feature from our application as we chose to use Google for identity management purposes.
+We chose to do this as we wanted to restrict the application to only UW email users (at least for now).
+This decision makes the log in process easier and more elegant for users when they access our application and sign in to their UW account.

 21. **IMPOSSIBLE** Users must be able to type into the email and password text box.

 - Verification Steps: 1.
 User accesses the application 2.
 In the navbar, the user should be able to click Log In to be routed to the log in page.
 3. On the Log In page, the user should be able to type characters into both the email and password text box.

-- Reasoning for IMPOSSIBLE:

 22. **IMPOSSIBLE** The system should show dots/stars instead of letters when typing in the password text box.

 - Verification Steps: 1.
 User accesses the application 2.
 In the navbar, the user should be able to click Log In to be routed to the log in page.
 3. On the Log In page, the user should be able to type characters into the password text box.
 4. When typing the characters into the password box, they should be presented as stars for privacy purposes.

-- Reasoning for IMPOSSIBLE:

 23. **IMPOSSIBLE** The system should notify the user if the email or password is incorrect and prompt them to re-enter username and password.

 - Verification Steps: 1.
 User accesses the application 2.
 In the navbar, the user should be able to click Log In to be routed to the log in page.
 3. On the Log In page, the user should be able to type characters into both the email and password.
 4. If the email or password are incorrect, a prompt should present telling the user to try again.

-- Reasoning for IMPOSSIBLE:

 24. **IMPOSSIBLE** The system should log the user in if the email and password match an existing account redirecting them to the home(explore) page after a successful authentication.

 - Verification Steps: 1.
 User accesses the application 2.
 In the navbar, the user should be able to click Log In to be routed to the log in page.
 3. On the Log In page, the user should be able to type characters into both the email and password text box.
 4. If an account exists and the credentials are correct, the user should be routed back to the home page.

-- Reasoning for IMPOSSIBLE:

 25. **IMPOSSIBLE** The system should show a sign-up button, directing the user to the new account survey page if clicked.

 - Verification Steps: 1.
 User accesses the application 2.
 In the navbar, the user should be able to click Log In to be routed to the log in page.
 3. If the user doesn't have an account, the user should be able to click the sign up button to create an account.

-- Reasoning for IMPOSSIBLE:

 ### New Account Survey

+- Reasoning for IMPOSSIBLE: We made the decision to delete this feature from our application because it doesn't contribute to making meaningful connections amongst users.
+The result of this survey would have been recommended categories for the new user that would be displayed at the top of the home page.
+We concluded that recommended sections wouldn't contribute to the experience of finding new categories as we have ~50 predefined categories that are easily accessible.
+We diverted the time from making this feature to ensuring that the home page experience was great for our users.

 26. **IMPOSSIBLE** The new account survey is made up of multiple questions, with one question on each page of the survey.

 - Verification Steps: 1.
 User accesses the application 2.
 In the navbar, the user should be able to click Log In to be routed to the log in page.
 3. If the user doesn't have an account, the user should be able to click the sign up button to create an account 4.
 The user will then be routed to the new account survey 5.
 The survey should have multiple questions, one on each page of the survey.

-- Reasoning for IMPOSSIBLE:

 27. **IMPOSSIBLE** The system should show back and next buttons, allowing the user to move between questions freely, saving inputted information so it doesn’t get lost.

 - Verification Steps: 1.
 User accesses the application 2.
 In the navbar, the user should be able to click Log In to be routed to the log in page.
 3. If the user doesn't have an account, the user should be able to click the sign up button to create an account 4.
 On the new account survey, the user should be able to navigate back and forth with the arrow buttons.

-- Reasoning for IMPOSSIBLE:

 28. **IMPOSSIBLE** The system must be able to calculate the progression percentage as users complete survey items and display in a progression bar on each survey page.

 - Verification Steps: 1.
 User accesses the application 2.
 In the navbar, the user should be able to click Log In to be routed to the log in page.
 3. If the user doesn't have an account, the user should be able to click the sign up button to create an account 4.
 The user will then be routed to the new account survey 5.
 On the survey, there should be a progress bar at the top of the screen that shows the user's progress as they complete the survey.

-- Reasoning for IMPOSSIBLE:

 39. **IMPOSSIBLE** Users must be able to type into the name field to enter a name when on the survey name page.

 - Verification Steps: 1.
 User accesses the application 2.
 In the navbar, the user should be able to click Log In to be routed to the log in page.
 3. If the user doesn't have an account, the user should be able to click the sign up button to create an account 4.
 The user will then be routed to the new account survey 5.
 On the first page, the user should be able to click into the text back and enter their name, using only letters 6.
 If a number or symbol is used, an error will tell the user to not use numbers or symbols.

-- Reasoning for IMPOSSIBLE:

 30. **IMPOSSIBLE** Users must be able to type their email into the email field when on the survey email page.

 - Verification Steps: 1.
 User accesses the application 2.
 In the navbar, the user should be able to click Log In to be routed to the log in page.
 3. If the user doesn't have an account, the user should be able to click the sign up button to create an account 4.
 The user will then be routed to the new account survey 5.
 On the second page, the user should be able to click into the text back and enter their email, using any character they'd like.

-- Reasoning for IMPOSSIBLE:

 31. **IMPOSSIBLE** Users should be able to select up to 3 interests from a group of categories on the survey interest page, highlighting the selected categories in an accessible color when selected.

 - Verification Steps: 1.
 User accesses the application 2.
 In the navbar, the user should be able to click Log In to be routed to the log in page.
 3. If the user doesn't have an account, the user should be able to click the sign up button to create an account 4.
 The user will then be routed to the new account survey 5.
 On the third page, the user should be able to select up to three of the suggested category interest bubbles 6.
 When a bubble is selected, it should change to a highlighted color 7.
 If the user selects more than three interests, an error will be displayed.

-- Reasoning for IMPOSSIBLE:

 32. **IMPOSSIBLE** The system shouldn’t let the user move to the next question if they have not entered information correctly; name must be >0 characters, email should be a valid email address, and the user must select 3 categories for the interest selection, graying out the next button until this is satisfied.

 - Verification Steps: 1.
 User accesses the application 2.
 In the navbar, the user should be able to click Log In to be routed to the log in page.
 3. If the user doesn't have an account, the user should be able to click the sign up button to create an account 4.
 The user will then be routed to the new account survey 5.
 When filling out the survey, the system won't allow the user to continue unless: name must be >0 characters, email should be a valid email address, and the user must select 3 categories for the interest selection 6.
 The next button on each page will be grayed out until each page's requirement is met.

-- Reasoning for IMPOSSIBLE:

 33. **IMPOSSIBLE** The system must be able to generate recommended categories on the home page based on the user’s selected interests, matching their selected interests to existing categories and displaying at the top of the categories search results on the home page.

 - Verification Steps: 1.
 User accesses the application 2.
 In the navbar, the user should be able to click Log In to be routed to the log in page.
 3. If the user doesn't have an account, the user should be able to click the sign up button to create an account 4.
 The user will then be routed to the new account survey 5.
 After the last page of selecting interests, the system should generate suggested categories 6.
 The suggested categories should be displayed at the top of the home page list of categories.

-- Reasoning for IMPOSSIBLE:

 ### Create New Group